FFA is Lame AF

-When I was a kid, I joined Future Farmers of America (FFA) because the organization sounded like a bomb club to join if you’re into animals, leadership, and agriculture.
-But I soon discovered that joining FFA meant agreeing to a very hypocritical code of ethics.
+Many students join Future Farmers of America (FFA) because the organization sounds like a bomb club to join if you’re into animals, leadership, and agriculture.
+But they soon discover that joining FFA means agreeing to a very hypocritical code of ethics.
 Check ’em out:

 1. “Develop my potential for premier leadership, personal growth, and career success.”

 FFA tells members to be “responsible for your actions, asking for help when needed, and focusing on doing the best you can.”
 Yet FFA encourages students to raise and slaughter animals for food.
 If members are working to develop their personal growth and to do the best they can, they should also hold themselves accountable for the harm that they’re causing when they eat animals or raise animals who will be killed and eaten.
 Killing animals isn’t the “best” that anyone can do!

 2. “Make a positive difference in the lives of others.”

 No joke, FFA holds contests in which members try to identify what body part a piece of flesh came from (like some sick murder mystery game).
 But in slaughterhouses, cows are often hoisted upside down by their hind legs and dismembered while they’re still conscious.
 The kill rate in a typical slaughterhouse is 400 animals per hour, and “the line is never stopped simply because an animal is alive,” according to one slaughterhouse worker.
 As long as FFA promotes this cruel cycle, its members can’t make a positive difference in the lives of these animals.

 3. “Dress neatly and appropriately for the occasion.”